As amended by the AGM on 16 July 2019

 5.1 At the start of the season, teams should play in order of their most recently published slowplay grades, but a week after the ECF’s mid-season grading list is published, the latest grades should be used.
 These requirements are subject to a permitted tolerance of 10 grading points.
 And players with grades below 90 may play in any order among themselves.

 5.2 For the purposes of nomination and eligibility, a player’s grade will be his slowplay grade or estimated grade at the start of the season, and this continues to apply after the ECF publishes mid-season grades.
-However, a person without a category A to E standard play grade at the start of the season will be given an estimated grade, which will be used for nomination, eligibility and board order until either the grader revises it or the player acquires a category A to E grade in the mid-season ECF list, whereupon the new grade will be used after a week’s delay.
+However, a week after the new grading list is published the latest grade should be used to determine board order (subject to the permitted 10-point tolerance).
+A person without a category A to E standard play grade at the start of the season will be given an estimated grade, which will be used for nomination, eligibility and board order until either the grader revises it or the player acquires a category A to E grade in the mid-season ECF list, whereupon the new grade will be used after a week’s delay.

 A team’s nominated players have grades of 154, 142, 136 and 130.
 For the first half of the season boards 2 and 3, or 3 and 4 may exchange places as a result of the 10 point tolerance.